espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     - :ref:`AT+BLUFI <cmd-BLUFI>`: Start or Stop BluFi.
     - :ref:`AT+BLUFINAME <cmd-BLUFINAME>`: Query/Set BluFi device name.
     - :ref:`AT+BLUFISEND <cmd-BLUFISEND>`: Send user-customized data over BluFi.
-    :esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEPERIODICDATA <cmd-BLEPADATA>`: Set Bluetooth LE periodic advertising data.
+    :esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEPERIODICDATA <cmd-BLEPADATA>`: Set Bluetooth LE periodic advertising data.
-    :esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEPERIODICSTART <cmd-BLEPASTART>`: Start Bluetooth LE periodic advertising.
+    :esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEPERIODICSTART <cmd-BLEPASTART>`: Start Bluetooth LE periodic advertising.
-    :esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEPERIODICSTOP <cmd-BLEPASTOP>`: Stop Bluetooth LE periodic advertising.
+    :esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEPERIODICSTOP <cmd-BLEPASTOP>`: Stop Bluetooth LE periodic advertising.
-    :esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESYNCSTART <cmd-BLESYNCSTART>`: Start to synchronize with periodic advertising.
+    :esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESYNCSTART <cmd-BLESYNCSTART>`: Start to synchronize with periodic advertising.
-    :esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESYNCSTOP <cmd-BLESYNCSTOP>`: Stop synchronizing with periodic advertising.
+    :esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESYNCSTOP <cmd-BLESYNCSTOP>`: Stop synchronizing with periodic advertising.
-    :esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEREADPHY <cmd-BLERDPHY>`: Query the current transmitter PHY.
+    :esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEREADPHY <cmd-BLERDPHY>`: Query the current transmitter PHY.
-    :esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESETPHY <cmd-BLESETPHY>`: Set the current transmitter PHY.
+    :esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESETPHY <cmd-BLESETPHY>`: Set the current transmitter PHY.

 .. _cmd-ble-intro: